7 Core Product Design Skills

 4

-Introduces innovation cycles such as exploration sprints.
+Introduces innovation cycles like exploration sprints.

 5